 Chives are known for its aroma and medicinal properties.
 This herb has anti-fungal, anti-bacterial and wormicidal properties.
 Traditionally, in East Asian medicine, Chinese chives are used to expel parasitic worms.
 Leaves of this plant are used for the treatment of several ailments such as asthma, abdominal pain, diarrhoea and diabetes (Laksmi et al., 2012).
 In Manipur, decoction of this herb is used to cure liver disorders and gastrointestinal disorders.
-The seeds of this herb have been used in traditional Chinese medicine to treat impotence, nocturnal emissions and as a tonic and aphrodisiac (Tanq et al. 2017).
+The seeds of this herb have been used in traditional Chinese medicine to treat impotence, nocturnal emissions and as a tonic and aphrodisiac (Tanq et al., 2017).
 The crushed seeds are also used to cure kidney, liver and digestive problems (Jannat et al., 2019).
 Allium tuberosum has been widely used in traditional Chinese medicine for enhancing energy, supporting digestion and immunity, controlling anemia and hemorrhage, treating fatigue and cure intestinal parasites.
 Roots are believed to prevent gastric ulcers and treat dyspepsia (Ngaori et al., 2010; Huang et al., 2006).
 Yang et al., (2024) reported that the bacteria (Lactiplantibacillus plantarum) isolated from fermented Chinese chives has the potential to cure heart related diseases.

 For the cuisines in Manipur, it is widely used as a flavouring agent and in preparation of curry in place of onion (Yumnam and Tripathy, 2012).
 It can also be consumed raw or boiled.
 Dried chives are used in the preparation of an indigenous food item known as ‘Bori’ for its flavour.
 The leaf is extensively used as a vegetable in preparation of curry both in vegetarian (Known as maroi nakupi-bori curry) and non-vegetarian curries (in Fishes and prawn).
 The chopped leaves of this herb are put in preparation of omelette.
 The plant shoot or leaf is used as an important ingredient in preparation of Pakoura or Bora.
 A Manipuri traditional cuisine called ‘Paknam’ the chopped plant is added as an important ingredient and prepared as Chopped plant is mixed with gram flour, preferably green chilli, common salt, sometimes added with fresh prawn and wrapped with the leaf of turmeric (2-3 layers) and baked.
 This food can be taken as snacks or along with major meals.
 Similar report was also given by Devi et.al (2021) in the study of traditional knowledge of indigenous spice-Eryngo .